-As per Utah Code Title 53F-2-503: Early Literacy Program, Literacy Proficiency Plan was created to supplement other school resources in order to achieve the state's Uniform Growth Goal (UGG).
-A Local Education Agency (LEA) meaning a school district or charter school, must administer Dynamic Indicators of Basic Early Literacy Skills (DIBELS) to students in grades 1-3 at the beginning, middle, and end of the school year.
-After administration of the assessment, parents or guardians are to be notified of the student’s results.
+Was created to supplement other school resources in order to achieve the state's Uniform Growth Goal (UGG).
+A Local Education Agency (LEA) meaning a school district or charter school, must administer Acadience Reading to students in grades 1-3 at the beginning, middle, and end of the school year.
+After administration of the assessment, parents or guardians are to be notified of the student's results.
 LEAs must demonstrate growth based upon student learning gains as measured by the benchmark assessment.
 Each LEA must create a Early Literacy Plan to address their K-3 reading competency.

-Per Utah Office of Administrative Rules R277-406: Early Literacy Program and Benchmark Reading Assessment, the state UGG requires 60% of first to third grade students to make typical, above typical, or well above typical growth from the beginning of year to end of year as measured by Pathways of Progress on the DIBELS assessment.
+The state UGG requires 60% of first to third grade students to make typical, above typical, or well above typical growth from the beginning of year to end of year as measured by Pathways of Progress on the Acadience Reading assessment.
 LEAs must also establish two local goals to address current performance gaps.
 When determining LEA UGG percentages, raw data is collected through Utah eTranscript and Record Exchange (UTREx), and appropriate filters run.

-The Utah State Board of Education (USBE) shall make an annual report that includes information on:
+The Utah State Board of Education shall make an annual report that includes information on:

 Phone: (801) 538-7893 | E-mail